You've got to jump off cliffs all the time and build your wings on the way down.

 As a writer, I publish under the name T. Richard Williams.
 My poetry and short stories have been published in such diverse venues as Wild Violet, Aphelion, Shadeworks,Petroglyph, American Poets and Poetry, and Lucid Stone.
 Three collections of verse--How the Dinosaurs Devoured the Humans, The Letter S, and Hurricane Warnings--and two volumes of short stories titled Ten and The Book of Clues are currently available as is my sci-fi novel Twelve Minutes...
 By going to the WRITING page on this website, you can click on links that will take you directly to each book at Amazon.com

 Besides traditional classroom teaching, I also give library lectures and guide people through museums.
+(My library and museum schedules are available on the is website.)
 One of the great joys of my life has been sharing and exchanging ideas with people--so whether it's in a classroom setting, a library auditorium, or a museum hall, conversing with others about exciting works of art, literature, music, history, or science is an activity that truly gives me "wings."

-I'm also a member of and donor to The Jessup Society at The American Museum of Natural History.
-In addition, I always try to support a wide range of charitable organizations either financially or as a volutnteer, especially those devoted to preserving Earth's environment, to protecting at-risk children around the world, and to advocating for civil equality.
+I'm also a member of and donor to The Jesup Legacy Circle at The American Museum of Natural History.
+In addition, I always try to support a wide range of charitable organizations either financially or as a volunteer, especially those devoted to preserving Earth's environment, to protecting at-risk children around the world, and to advocating for civil equality.

 "Never be too old to play on swings in May, nor too 'adult' for sand castles built by the roaring shore; always romp with joy in the brisk autumn leaves and know the wonder of snow angels on a bright winter's day."